shielsr/assignment-02/documentation.md

 - I started with a simple form with 2 dropdowns and a submit button.
 I followed the Week 7 Unit 12 lecture recording to create the JS, adding event listeners etc.
 - Once that worked, I wanted to put a max of 10 on the total with a warning message.
 - Then I wanted to create a new array containing the amounts of flavours, e.g. if the user selected 3 reds and 2 blues then the array would be red, red, red, blue, blue.
-I read up on how to map one array into another.
+I rewatched the lectures on loops and researched how to map one array into another.
 I went with a forEach and a for loop.
 - I wanted to randomise the order of the flavours in the array, so it was more like a real roll of sweets.
 I researched it and found the Fisher-Yates function.
 - The HTML for the dropdowns was becoming unwieldy, so I looked up other options.
 I went with the numerical stepper instead of dropdowns.
 - I wanted to make a visual/graphical representation of the roll of pastilles.
 I considered using SVGs but thought it was a good opportunity to use what was covered in the Canvas lessson (Week 9).
 I worked on 'drawing' the pastilles onto the canvas based on the array.